Statement of Teaching Philosophy

 Learning is a lifelong process.
 Although we can never truly know the answers to all of life’s questions, we can still aspire to do so.
 This starts by defying the limits of a classroom, a single semester, or even a four-year degree.
 How can we teach students to learn beyond the academy?
 How do we instill the importance of sharing knowledge?
 More importantly, what can we learn from our students?
 Acknowledging that we cannot truly know everything, that there is always an opportunity to learn, is at the core of my teaching philosophy.
 A humbled approach, I value the lessons taught by my students.
 In exchange, I encourage them to ask great questions—learning from others along the way.

-As a journalist, this philosophy is also at the core of my practice.
-Beyond pen and paper are the social institutions in which journalists play a role.
-As students, aspiring journalists must learn to master the art of crafting newsworthy stories, adhere to a code of ethics, and pitch newsworthy topics.
+As a media professional, this philosophy is also at the core of my practice.
+Beyond pen and paper are the social institutions in which media professionals play a role.
+Thus, communications students must learn to master the art of crafting well-written stories, adhere to a code of ethics, and develop the interpersonal skills needed to thrive in a fast-paced environment.
 Before these spirited young adults enter the industry, they must learn to work efficiently among thought leaders and seasoned professionals.
-From crafting a story to editing video clips, I am equipped to teach my passionate and eager students the skills they need to succeed in a fast-paced environment.
+From developing a press release to editing video clips, I am equipped to teach my passionate and eager students the skills they need to succeed in a digital environment.
 Finally, and as emerging technologies become integrated into practice, changes to the curriculum become necessary so that students acquire new and innovative approaches.

-I also believe it is crucial to keep an open mind within the classroom.
-An educator with an open mind recognizes and values the multifaceted perspectives students have to share.
-Recognizing there are always two sides of a story, is to understand the nature of social life.
-Mastery in this sense, is to possess the will power to adapt to change.
-An open-minded environment is a space in which students can freely express their beliefs and values.
-From a learning perspective, open mindedness also means challenging students to think creatively and outside of the box.
+Further, I believe that an educator with an open mind recognizes and values the multifaceted perspectives students have to share.
+By acknowledging that there is always more than one way to understand the world, is to comprehend the very nature of social life.
+Thus, an open-minded environment is a space in which students can freely express their beliefs and values.
+More importantly, I encourage students to think outside of the box.

 As part of the LGBTQ+ community, diversity, equity and inclusion are not only professional values of mine, but also personal ones.
-It’s important to me that students feel they are welcome no matter their race, ethnicity, gender, class or sexual orientation.
+It’s important to me that students feel they are welcome no matter their race, ethnicity, gender, class, sexual orientation, nationality or ability.
 From this standpoint, the classroom should be a safe space as well as a reflection of a healthy democracy.
 According to Ainscow et al. (2013) and Díaz-Jiménez (2019), “A democratic society is based on the idea that education must be guaranteed for all students, especially for those who are disadvantaged.
 To achieve this objective, universities must undergo a process of educational inclusion” (Moral Mora et al., 2021).
-In line with these scholars, I believe it is our duty as educators to create an environment where inclusive pedagogy is at the heart of our values.
-Therefore, I strive to implement a curriculum that meets the needs of my diverse student rosters.
+In line with these scholars, I believe it is our duty as educators to create an environment where inclusive pedagogy is at the heart of our mission.
+Therefore, I always strive to implement a curriculum that meets the needs of my diverse student rosters.

 Classes taught and first-hand experience.